Cquestrate/GravityFedSequestration/README.md

 form a layer on top of a reservoir of sequestered liquid CO2, limiting the diffusion of the reservoir's CO2 not only as a barrier but by absorption.

+Because thermohaline circulation is so slow that absorbtion of CO2 at great depths can have little effect on surface CO2 exchanges on any timescale important for global warming mitigation, some means should be devised that buffers the flow of lime so that it spends much of its time closer to the surface, even though CO2 concentrations are much lower there.

 The energy generated at sea could perhaps be stored in batteries aboard ship.
 Generating hydrogen through electrolysis (though inefficient) is another possibility.